 It’s best to stay in Sokcho for at least a night or two.

-- ★Travelers’ Picks: Highly-rated accommodations in Sokcho include: Casa Seorak Bed and Breakfast (rooms start at USD 120) and Goodstay Smile Resort (rooms start at USD 40).
-The budget hotels and hostels listed below also offer private rooms and suites.
+★Travelers’ Picks: Stay at Casa Seorak Bed and Breakfast (rooms start at USD 120) or Goodstay Smile Resort (rooms start at USD 40).

 Can you go to Seoraksan as a one-day trip from Seoul?